wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

     ```
 2. Save the file.

-3. Push following message to the Kafka server.
+3. Push the following message to the Kafka server.
    ```
    {"event":{ "name":"Baked alaska", "amount":20.0}}
    ```